 Other common scams that active-duty personnel and veterans face are pension and benefits scams.
 A fraudster will call and offer to help with the necessary paperwork, but in reality, they are stealing personal information.The scammer may circumvent the U.S. soldier and target military families for information.

-Active duty military personnel and veterans are just as much of a target, if not more of target, than civilians for fraud and identity theft.
-The Consumer Sentinel Network (CSN) compiles millions of complaints each year from the FTC and other organizations committed to protecting consumer rights, among the complaints that they receive are those of military consumers.
+Active-duty military personnel and veterans are just as much of a target, if not more of a target than civilians for fraud and identity theft.
+The annual Consumer Sentinel Network Data Book compiles millions of complaints each year from the Federal Trade Commission (FTC) and other organizations committed to protecting consumer rights, among the complaints that they receive are those of military consumers.

 Are Certain Individuals Being Targeted More Than Others?

-Military retirees and veterans reported the highest amount of fraud and identity theft complaints, making up 65% of military complaints.
-The second highest group of targeted individuals were dependent spouses of service members, accounting for 13% of complaints.
-Active duty service members made up 7% of the complaints.
+U.S. military retirees and veterans reported the highest amount of fraud and identity theft complaints, making up 70% of military members' complaints.
+The second highest group of targeted individuals were dependent spouses of service members, accounting for 11% of complaints.
+Active-duty military members made up 10% of the complaints.

 What Are the Most Common Types of Military Phone Scams?